 That includes your retirement accounts, life savings, kids’ college funds, and home.
 In this case, filing for bankruptcy will protect your assets.

 Even if you have structured your business as an LLC, you might still be in trouble.
 This is only true if you are guilty of mixing your business and personal finances.
 That could potentially negate your corporate structure.
 So, the courts could hold you personally responsible for financial liability.

 Make sure you assess all your options before filing for bankruptcy.
 They may save you from all the paperwork and bad credit scores attached to filing bankruptcy.
 Businesses often run out of money.
 Other options have evolved to help keep a small business running in times of crisis.

 Try debt consolidation or refinancing.
 Lowering your monthly payments may be just enough to keep you out of the red.

 Try an Assignment for the Benefit of Creditors (ABC).
 In essence, an ABC gives you an out-of-court alternative to a Chapter 7.
 They can be complicated, so please seek out advice from bankruptcy experts.

 You may also create a strategy that relies on bankruptcy.
 Sometimes in order to rebuild your credit or negotiate new contracts or financing, bankruptcy is the best option.
-Just be sure you’ve done your research, and it really is the best option.
+Just be sure you have done your research, and it really is the best option.

-If you’re wondering how to file for bankruptcy, you have two choices.
+If you are wondering how to file for bankruptcy, you have two choices.
 You can risk the attempt yourself, or you can get help from a lawyer.
 We always recommend the later.
 Lawyers are liable for any paperwork they file on your behalf and responsible for any screw-ups.

 If you found this article helpful, take five minutes to check out our other small business and entrepreneur articles.